How to Pick the Best Supply Chain for Your Product

 If you have high-demand customers and you deliver perishable products to them, you’ll likely want to keep high inventory, too, so that you can deliver to your customers quickly—before inventory expires.

-Spud Fish and Chips, a franchise of restaurants in the Seattle area, maintains a high inventory volume, high inventory turn supply chain—because their inventory is highly perishable (and delicious) and their customers expect Spud to have their entire offering available when they order it.
+Spud Fish and Chips, a franchise of restaurants in the Seattle area, maintain a high inventory volume, high inventory turn supply chain—because their inventory is highly perishable (and delicious) and their customers expect Spud to have their entire offering available when they order it.

 How Do You Manage Your Inventory?